 The single big lottery prize is minuscule compared to any bi-weekly, USA state lottery.
 But, they say, the total payout of thousands of individual prizes is far greater.
 The most I’ve won was about €120 for matching 3 of the 5 numbers.
 But since I’d spent €100 in (five) tickets, I actually lost money – lost money because I’d ‘gifted’ any possible winnings with a number of friends, something I might do this year, too – but buying fewer tickets.

 Still, the big lottery is fun to look forward to, fun to do, and fun to talk about ‘what if’ you win with friends.
-The winnings of nearly any prize won’t afford anyone to retire, but might buy a new house or a nice vacation.
+The winnings of nearly any prize won’t afford anyone to retire, but it might buy a new house.

 The lottery drawing begins at 8am on 22 December, when a pair of uniformed school children (from the elementary school El Colegio de San Ildefonso) sing-out the numbered balls tumbling out of the tumblers.
 You can see a video below – it’s quite a spectacle, one I look forward to every year.